Broadcast live streaming video on Ustream

 Duke Farms Eagle Cam

-In 2008, Duke Farms installed a webcam on a tree adjacent to the nest to provide a live look at the daily lives of the eagles.
-In partnership with The Conserve Wildlife Foundation of New Jersey, lesson plans were created to facilitate place based educational opportunities for students.
-Between the general public and classrooms up and down the east coast, the Duke Farms Eagle Cam has many fans – over 6 million viewers and building!
+In 2008, Duke Farms installed a webcam on a tree adjacent to a Bald Eagle nest to provide a live look at the daily lives of the eagles.
+In partnership with The Conserve Wildlife Foundation of New Jersey, lesson plans were created to facilitate place-based educational opportunities for students.
+Between the general public and classrooms up and down the east coast, the Duke Farms Eagle Cam has many fans – over 8 million viewers and growing!

 We have successfully installed a new camera system on the nest tree!
 The new system has some major upgrades including HD and infrared night vision.

 Duke Farms' Bald Eagles by Jim Wright released 2/23

 Our resident blogger's new e-book has been released for this year's season.
 You may find it on our blog HERE.
 It's free!

 1st egg laid on 2/18 @ 4:15 PM

 2nd egg laid on 2/21 @ 5:35 PM